-Anandhi Bharadwaj, associate professor of information systems and operations management, and Roopa Raman 08PhD (Clemson) analyze the performative deviation paths of practice transfer processes-i.e., unplanned deviations in the actual performance of practice transfer processes.
-Focusing on the role of power differentials, the researchers find that such differentials among transfer participants can cause the unfolding practice transfers to deviate from prescribed processes along one of two alternative paths: an agency-based or a knowledge-based performative deviation path.
+Knowledge and agency-based performative deviations in practice transfer routines andhi Bharadwaj of power differentials, the researchers find that such differentials among transfer participants can cause the unfolding practice transfers to deviate from prescribed processes along one of two alternative paths: an agency-based or a knowledge-based performative deviation path.
 They find that while the agency-based performative deviation path hinders successful practice transfer, the knowledge-based performative deviation path can actually be helpful to organizations.
 Working within an empirical context of evidence-based medicine healthcare, the researchers devise a set of propositions about the different performative deviation paths through which practice transfer processes unfold, as well as the different outcomes.
 Organization Science (forthcoming).